 How is my premium determined?

-In the individual market your premium is the result of the application of personal factors to a plan's basic rate; such as your age, the level of coverage, where you live in Nevada and whether you are a tobacco user (see "How does the rate differ from the premium?" below).
+In the individual market your premium is the result of the application of personal factors to a plan's base rate; such as your age, the level of coverage, where you live in Nevada and whether you are a tobacco user (see "How does the rate differ from the premium?" below).
 For small group policies the level of coverage may be chosen by your employer and the location of the business takes priority over your home address.
-The plan’s rate is adapted to your unique situation to create your premium.

 Simply stated the rates change in response to two factors; costs and utilization.
 As the price or cost of care increases, whether from technological changes or inflationary pressures, the rates must increase to cover the change.
 Similarly, if even the costs remain the same but the services are utilized more often, future rate adjustments will be made to cover the increased utilization.